adarshzpatel/python-autotyper-script/README.md

 _Make sure to download a Chrome/Chromium version that is compatible with the Chromedriver, you can also replace the Chromedriver in the folder with a different version_
 # How to use
-Right now this script only supports the following typing modes on MonkeyType:
+Right now this script supports the following typing modes on MonkeyType:

-* *Custom* - To let the script perform a typing test in the _custom_ mode, call the `type_text()` function at the bottom of the file and start the script.
+* *Custom* - To let the script perform a typing test in the _custom_ mode, call the `given_word_count()` function at the bottom of the file and start the script.
 A new Chrome/Chromium window will now open.
 A new Chrome/Chromium window will now open.
 Use the starting delay to change the custom text and start the test.

-* *Words* - To let the script perform a typing test in the _words_ mode, call the `type_text()` function at the bottom of the file and start the script.
+* *Words* - To let the script perform a typing test in the _words_ mode, call the `given_word_count()` function at the bottom of the file and start the script.
 A new Chrome/Chromium window will now open.
 A new Chrome/Chromium window will now open.
 Use the starting delay to switch to the Words mode of your desired length.

-* *Quote* - To let the script perform a typing test in the _quote_ mode, call the `type_text()` function at the bottom of the file method and start the script.
+* *Quote* - To let the script perform a typing test in the _quote_ mode, call the `given_word_count()` function at the bottom of the file and start the script.
 A new Chrome/Chromium window will now open.
 Use the starting delay to switch to the Quote mode of your desired length.

-*Timed tests, 15, 30, 60 and 120 seconds, are not supported as this would allow users to cheat the leaderboard*
+* *Time* - To let the script perform a typing test in the _time_ mode, call the `given_duration()` function at the bottom of the file with the desired duration as the parameter and start the script.
+A new Chrome/Chromium window will now open.
+Use the starting delay to switch to the duration of your desired length.

 There are a few options the user can use to modify the execution of the script:

 * Random typing speed.
-To randomize typing speed, the user can call the `get_random_pause()` function can be called at the bottom of the file, before calling `type_text()`.
+To randomize typing speed, the user can call the `get_random_pause()` function can be called at the bottom of the file, before calling either one of the typing functions.
 This randomizes typing speed and allows for a varying consistency.
 * Given typing speed.
-To increase or decrease the time between each typed character, the `get_given_pause()` function can be called at the bottom of the file, before calling `type_text()`.
+To increase or decrease the time between each typed character, the `get_given_pause()` function can be called at the bottom of the file, before calling either one of the typing functions.
 The time between each character is the same when using this function.
 * Sleep time before execution.
-When the `type_text()` function is called, the program wil pause execution.
-This is done in order to allow the user to open the desired typing mode on MonkeyType.
+When the either one of the typing functions is called, the program wil pause execution.
+This is done in order to allow the user time to open the desired typing mode on MonkeyType.

 # Demonstrations